Stuttgart: Local transport

 Stuttgart has a light rail system known as the Stuttgart Stadtbahn.
 In the city center and densely built-up areas, the Stadtbahn runs underground.
-Stations are signposted with a 'U' symbol, which stands for Untergrundbahn (underground rail).
+Stations are signposted with a 'U' symbol, which stands for unabhängig (independent), due to the system being mostly separated from road traffic.
 Until 2007, Stuttgart also operated regular trams.
 Stuttgart also has a large bus network.
 Stadtbahn lines and buses are operated by the Stuttgarter Straßenbahnen AG (SSB).
 The outlying suburbs of Stuttgart and nearby towns are served by a suburban railway system called the Stuttgart S-Bahn, using tracks supplied by the national Deutsche Bahn AG (DB).

 A peculiarity of Stuttgart is the Zahnradbahn, a rack railway that is powered by electricity and operates between Marienplatz in the southern inner-city district of the city and the district of Degerloch.
 It is the only urban rack railway in Germany.
 Stuttgart also has a Standseilbahn, a funicular railway that operates in the Heslach area and the forest cemetery (Waldfriedhof).
 In Killesberg Park, on a prominent hill overlooking the city, there is the miniature railway run by diesel (and on weekends with steam).